Giving With Faith

-…and he asked for something to eat and she said, “I’m sorry, sir, but there’s very, very little flour left in my jar and very, very little oil left in my jug, and I have nothing except this and I’m going to make a meal for my son, and after we eat it we’re going to die.”
+And she said, “I’m sorry, sir, but there’s very, very little flour left in my jar and very, very little oil left in my jug.
+And I have nothing except this.
+And I’m going to make a meal for myself and my son, and then we’re going to die.”

 Very, very terrible times.